 If I kept moving though, I could pretend there was a breeze blowing to cool me off.
 And with each peak in the trail, I got closer and closer to the actual mountain.

 Finally, after about 2 miles of shadeless trekking, the fire break meets up with the Upper Winter Creek Trail at a memorial bench, and then takes a much-needed dive into some tree cover.
-Of course, the temperature dropped about 15 degrees in the shade, so I took a little bit of time out here to relax and cool down.
+The temperature dropped about 15 degrees in the shade, so I took a little bit of time out here to relax and cool down.

 After a short stint in the woods, the trail meets up with the old Mount Wilson Toll Road, an historic early motorway that was used to haul observatory parts up the mountain, as well as delivering hikers and outdoorsmen to the forest’s interior before the Angeles Crest Highway existed.
 It’s got a pretty interesting history, but for the purposes of the hike it’s just a nice break from the steep incline of that firebreak.